How to Operationalize Falcon Horizon

 CrowdStrike’s CSPM solution, Falcon Horizon, includes easy to read dashboards that deliver visibility and policy-based assessment of multi-cloud deployments.
+On the left side, the dashboard reports configuration based findings.
+On the right side, the findings are based on indicators of attack or behavioral policies.

 For each cloud provider, CrowdStrike offers a comprehensive list of policies for various services along with supporting documentation to help companies define, measure and achieve security compliance.
 As an example, Falcon Horizon includes a number of policies for the AWS Identity Access Management service.
-In addition to compliance driven policies, CrowdSrike includes other policies including a few policies designed to enforce the use of complex passwords.
+In addition to compliance driven policies, CrowdSrike includes a few policies designed to enforce the use of complex passwords.

 For each policy, the supporting details include service subtype, description and steps for remediation.